GerritCodeReview/plugins_task/src/main/resources/Documentation/test/task_states.md

 [task "Sample relative task in sub dir"]
     applicable = is:open
     pass = is:open

+[task "Sample relative task in sub dir with subtask from same file"]
+    applicable = is:open
+    pass = is:open
+    subtask = Sample relative task in sub dir

+[task "Sample relative task in sub dir with subtask from different file"]
+    applicable = is:open
+    pass = is:open
+    subtask = //relative.config^Passing task

 [task "Root Import task from root task.config"]
     applicable = is:open